Zara Amdur

 Ph.D. in Philosophy and M.A. in Classical Studies

-I study ancient Greek philosophy from a feminist perspective.
+I write about ancient Greek philosophy from a feminist perspective.
+Since Fall 2023, I have been a faculty member in the philosophy department at Texas Tech.
+I am also an affiliated faculty member in the Classics and Women’s and Gender Studies departments.
 In Summer 2023, I earned a PhD in Philosophy and an MA in Classical Studies from Boston University with a dissertation on women and the metaphors of sexual reproduction in Plato.
-Particularly, my dissertation focused on Socrates/Diotima’s speech in Plato’s Symposium and Socrates’ description of himself as a midwife in Theaetetus
+Particularly, my dissertation focused on Socrates/Diotima’s speech in Plato’s Symposium and Socrates’ description of himself as a midwife in Theaetetus.

 Email: zeamdur AT gmail DOT com